 Spellbinder: 120 AP, 10% Movement Speed

-Active: Grants charges for spells casted nearby player who owns this item.
-Can be used to increase Movement Speed and AP for 4 seconds.
+Active: Grants charges for spells cast nearby player who owns this item.
+It can be used to increase Movement Speed and AP for 4 seconds.

 Void Staff: 70 AP, 40% Magic Penetration

-An item which should be bought on Mages when enemy team starts stacking magic resistance.
-Works best as a late game item bought last or second to last free item slot.
-A must have for casters playing against tankier teams.
+An item that should be bought on Mages when the enemy team starts stacking magic resistance.
+Works best as a late-game item bought last or second to last free item slot.
+A must-have for casters playing against tankier teams.